rsms/peertalk/README.md

 # peertalk

-An iOS and OS X Cocoa library communicating over USB and TCP/IP.
+An iOS and OS X Cocoa library for communicating over USB and TCP.

 Highlights: